 Option Two: Scouting

-The 2020 IA Conference co-chairs will select and invite keynote speakers who best exemplify the vision of the event.
+The 2020 IA Conference co-chairs will select and invite a small number of contributors who best exemplify the vision of the event.
 The co-chairs may also reach out to speakers from other conferences, meetups, or events like World IA Day and ask them to submit their talks to participate in the program.
-All talks except keynotes will go through the same blind-review selection process.

 Every main conference submission is assigned randomly to peer review.
 These are volunteers from the IA community who have agreed to give their time to offer feedback on your proposal.
 What does it do well and where it could be improved?
 Peers are there to review only.
 They don’t determine who gets accepted or rejected.
 To aid their objectivity, we will remove your name, identifying details, and other potentially biasing language from your submission.